 Transfer around one hour to Gangneung to board the train back to Seoul.
 The journey is around two hours.

-After arriving in Seoul, enjoy lunch and then check in to your hotel for some time at leisure.
-Insadong Alley is situated right next to the hotel and provides the perfect opportunity to browse the local stalls to take some souvenirs back home.
+After arriving in Seoul, enjoy lunch and then check in to your hotel (rooms available from 3pm) for some time at leisure.
+If time permites, you may like to head to Insadong Alley independently to pick up some souvenirs.